Gold Base: Demonstrations and controversy

+A former church executive testified in 1994 that church money was set aside at Gold Base for HK91s, 45s, shotguns, ammo and gunpowder, and that "motorcycle guards were trained to carry loaded cocked 45 caliber pistols."

 Anti-Scientology demonstrators began picketing Gold Base in 1997, prompting litigation from Scientology against one protester, Keith Henson.
-A Church bid to impose a temporary restraining order on Henson was overturned in February 1998 when Judge Stephen D. Cunnison of Riverside Superior Court ruled that Henson was legitimately exercising his right to free speech.
+A Scientology bid to impose a temporary restraining order on Henson was overturned in February 1998 when Judge Stephen D. Cunnison of Riverside Superior Court ruled that Henson was legitimately exercising his right to free speech.
 He told Scientology's attorney, Kendrick Moxon: "You don't have a situation here where the defendant is stopping people.
 This is not an abortion clinic situation."
 Moxon complained that Henson's one-man demonstration was threatening the safety of Golden Era employees and motorists along the state highway.
 Henson was later convicted of a misdemeanor charge arising out of a demonstration at the base and was sentenced to 180 days in jail.

 Members of the hacktivist group Anonymous picketed Gold Base in November 2008.
 The demonstration was held outside the property but prompted clashes between Scientology guards and demonstrators which were recorded on video.
 As giant loudspeakers in the base broadcast noise to drown out the demonstrators, guards tackled one demonstrator to the ground and tripped another one with a leg sweep.
-They told Riverside County Sheriff's deputies that the first demonstrator had bitten one of them and that he was guilty of trespassing on private land.
+Scientologists told Riverside County Sheriff's deputies that the first demonstrator had bitten one of them and that he was guilty of trespassing on private land.
 Scientology subsequently lobbied county authorities to ban the demonstrations.
 At a public hearing in December 2008 the Riverside County Supervisor, Jeff Stone, accused the protesters of "oppressing Jews, Christians and black people and encouraging youth suicide and terrorism."
 County supervisors approved a proposal, fast-tracked by Stone, to impose restrictions barring picketers from approaching within 300 ft of a targeted residence.